Tom P Worknotes

 A couple of quick graphics for our COP30 delegate analysis

-A bar chart showing the breakdown of delegates attending COP summits over the years since COP1 both "parties" and "observers" have grown steadily peaking at COP28 in Dubai before falling back.
-Still The most recent COP has close to 60,000 attendees
+A bar chart showing the breakdown of delegates attending COP summits over the years since COP1 both

 A bar chart showing the average gender balance of delegations has improved over time